Letter Of Instruction in the Military

 Ref: (a) MILPERSMAN 1611-080

-3. To function effectively as the aviation fuels officer, you must become more involved in the day-to-day aspects of your division.
+3. To function effectively as an aviation fuel officer, you must become more involved in the day-to-day aspects of your division.
 You cannot manage from your office, accepting the counsel of your assistants without developing an adequate personal knowledge of specific procedures.
 You must personally set your division's goals and personally verify they are being met.

 b.
 You will submit quota requests for yourself and CWO2 J. S. Ragmann to attend an aviation fuels officer course upon completion of this deployment.